How to SalesForce

 • Encryption: Increasing data security and encryption by utilizing Salesforce Shield.

-• Compliance: Ensuring adherence to pertinent laws, rules, and guidelines, such HIPAA and GDPR.
+• Compliance: Ensuring adherence to pertinent laws, rules, and guidelines, such as HIPAA and GDPR.

 Ongoing Education